-Overall, coverage fractions were generally homogeneous and never differed by more than 10 percentage points between the most- and least-educated quartiles.
-In all States analyzed, children from areas where $<50^{\text{th}}$ percentile of residents had a high school education had the highest coverage fraction.
+Overall, coverage fractions were generally homogeneous and never differed by more than 4 percentage points between the most- and least-educated quartiles.
+In six of the eight States analyzed, children from areas where <25th percentile of residents had a high school education had the highest coverage fraction when compared to other quartiles with known education level.